Halophilus/Animation-Scripts/README.md

 To use this script:

-    Make sure you have Python 3 installed, along with the required libraries (OpenCV, NumPy, and Pillow).
     Replace the input_folder variable with the path to the folder containing your MP4 video files.
     Run the script, and it will process all the MP4 files in the specified folder.
     The output frames will be saved as PNG images in subfolders named after the input video files, located within the input folder.